erbalo/go-training/chapter6/README.md

 go get github.com/beatlabs/patron@v0.25.0
 ```

+> Since Go 1.16, installing executables with `go get` in module mode is deprecated,
+> and is more focused on managing requirements in `go.mod`.
+> To install using requirements of the current module, use `go install`.
+>
+> When used with a version suffix (like @latest or @v1.4.6), `go install` builds packages in
+> module-aware mode, ignoring the `go.mod` file in the current directory or any parent directory, if
+> there is one.
+This is useful for installing executables without affecting the dependencies of
+> the main module.

 Every time go mod is changed we have to make sure that everything is synced by calling `go mod tidy` and `go mod vendor` to sync if vendoring is used.

 ### Removing a module